MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Experiments

 \subsubsection{Study on Prompting MLLMs for Reranking}

-In this section, we study the reranking effectiveness of MLLMs on all the tasks in M-BEIR dataset.
+In this section, we study the reranking effectiveness of MLLMs on all the tasks in the M-BEIR dataset.
 Specifically, for each development query, we rerank the top-10 retrieved candidates from $M^{\text{rand}}$(\clipsf).
-As shown in Table~\ref{tb:reranking_ablations}, prompting LLaVa-Next for reranking further boosts the ranking accuracy in tasks 6--8, which involve multimodal queries (except for FashionIQ).
-However, the reranking degrades accuracy in tasks 1--5 which involve single-modal queries (except for WebQA task 2).
-This trend persists even after scaling the reranker from 7B to 34B (col 3, 2 vs 1).\footnote{In the experiment, we use the model from \url{https://huggingface.co/llava-hf/llava-v1.6-34b-hf}} We hypothesize that it is challenging for bi-encoder models to encode multimodal queries, such as visual question answering and composed image retrieval.
-Prompting an MLLM as a reranker in a zero-shot or few-shot manner, or distilling the reranked results into a bi-encoder retriever is a promising solution.
+As shown in Table~\ref{tb:reranking_ablations}, prompting LLaVa-Next for reranking further boosts the ranking accuracy in tasks 6-8, which involve multimodal queries (except for FashionIQ).
+However, the reranking degrades accuracy in tasks 1-5 which involve single-modal queries (except for WebQA task 2).
+This trend persists even after scaling the reranker from 7B to 34B (col 3, 2 vs 1).\footnote{We use \texttt{llava-hf/llava-v1.6-34b-hf} in the experiment.} We hypothesize that MLLM rerankers, as a more robust cross-encoder compared to a bi-encoder retriever, excel at challenging tasks involving multimodal queries, even in a zero-shot manner.
+However, zero-shot rerankers fail to leverage task- or domain-specific knowledge, which limits their performance on relatively simple tasks involving single-modal queries.
+The relevance signals between queries and documents in the News, Miscellaneous, and Fashion domains can vary significantly.
+Thus, optimizing prompts or instruction-tuning for MLLMs to better capture domain- or task-specific knowledge offers a promising direction for improving reranking accuracy.